The 12 Hallmarks of Aging in Dogs, Explained

 In dogs, these signals are constantly negotiating.
 A young dog needs robust building signals; an older dog benefits from a rhythm that still maintains muscle but leaves room for cellular maintenance.
 This is the practical heart of nutrient sensing mechanisms in dogs: matching the internal message to the life stage.

 Aging is not a single process; it is a stack of small trade-offs.
-Over time, persistent “build and store” signaling can crowd out “repair and recycle” signaling.
-Across species, longevity research repeatedly points to the value of periodic maintenance states—often associated with lower energy intake, higher activity, and improved metabolic flexibility (Smith, 2022).
+Over time, persistent "build and store" signaling can crowd out "repair and recycle" signaling.
+Across species, longevity research keeps pointing to the value of periodic maintenance states, usually tied to lower energy intake, more activity, and better metabolic flexibility (Smith, 2022).

-For dog owners, this doesn’t mean chasing deprivation.
-It means avoiding the modern default of constant abundance: free-feeding, frequent treats, and low movement.
-Nutrient sensing pathways and dog health are shaped by the everyday pattern more than the occasional “perfect” week.
+For dogs, this is not an argument for deprivation.
+It is an argument against the modern default of constant abundance: free-feeding, frequent treats, and low movement.
+Nutrient-sensing pathways respond to the everyday pattern far more than to the occasional "perfect" week.

 Obesity and Hormonal Noise: How Excess Weight Rewrites the Message